fighterdesigner/windows_app/README.md

 ```

-npm i to install all the devDependencies wich are "nw" and "nw-builder".
+npm i to install all the devDependencies which are "nw" and "nw-builder".
 npm run start to run this script "nw src/" to see your application

 ##### build the application